-Ally's fantasies and hallucinations were also very much a product of their time and it would be intriguing to find out what her fantasies would entail in today's world.
-The dancing baby fantasy is widely renowned as one of the greatest TV moments in history and it skyrocketed Blue Swede's "Hooked On A Feeling" back into the limelight — long before Guardians of The Galaxy did so.
+Ally's fantasies and hallucinations were also very much a product of their time, and it would be intriguing to find out what her fantasies would entail in today's world.
+The dancing baby fantasy is widely renowned as one of the greatest moments in TV history, and it skyrocketed Blue Swede's "Hooked On A Feeling" back into the limelight — long before Guardians of The Galaxy did so.

 What Is Everyone Up To Today?

 When Ally McBeal reached its end, everyone at Cage & Fish experienced some kind of change; Richard left behind his neanderthal sexist ways and finally committed to girlfriend, while Nelle showed her softer side.
 The eccentric but loveable John Cage left the firm as a full-time partner and Elaine was open to pursuing her theater dreams.
 Ling had become a TV judge and Ally left Boston.
 Personally, I would love to know what these characters got up to after the credits rolled on the Season 5 finale.